New Video: A Danceable CCI Research Update from VCU's Kate Sicchio

-It's exciting to follow research in progress.
-The Commonwealth Cyber Initiative is checking in with Kate Sicchio, assistant professor of Dance and Media Technologies at Virginia Commonwealth University School of the Arts.
-She recently shared some photos and a video of the project.
+The Commonwealth Cyber Initiative (CCI) had a new video drop!
+It's part of a project led by Kate Sicchio, assistant professor of Dance and Media Technologies at Virginia Commonwealth University School of the Arts.

 Sicchio is the principal investigator for CCI-funded “Moving Choreography to a New Universe: an AI-Driven Privacy Automation Approach.”